pearcej/cpp4python/_sources/Data_Types_and_Operators/GettingStartedwithData.rst

             int x = 12345;
             int *ptrx = &x;

-            while( ptrx ) {
+            while (ptrx) {
-            cout << "Pointer ptrx points to something\n";
+                cout << "Pointer ptrx points to " << &ptrx;
-            ptrx = 0;
+                ptrx = null;
             }

             cout << "Pointer ptrx points to nothing!\n";
         }

 Helpful Tip: The null pointer becomes very useful when you must test the state of a pointer, such as whether the assignment to an address was valid or not.

 Collection Data Types
 ~~~~~~~~~~~~~~~~~~~~~

-In addition to the numeric and boolean classes, C++ has a number of
+In addition to the numeric and Boolean classes, C++ has a number of
 very powerful built-in collection classes.
 Arrays, strings, and tuples
 are ordered collections that are very similar in general structure but
 have specific differences that must be understood for them to be used